 Since beginning her career as a Ram, Gabby has successfully balanced life both in and out of the classroom.
-Typically, she’s working in the lab or training alongside her Track and Field teammates.
+Typically, she’s working in the lab or training alongside her track and field teammates.

-“Other schools I was looking at, I could see myself getting attached to just school and not having other outlets in my life.
+“Other schools I was looking at, I could see myself getting attached to just academics and not having other outlets in my life.
 CSU is a really good fit and great community,” she said.

 Research that could change lives

-She explained, “[We are] looking at a protein that’s involved with DNA, Ubiquitin, and how it’s expanded and contracted so it influences basically what genes are turned on and how things are expressed.
+“We are looking at a protein that’s involved with DNA, Ubiquitin, and how it’s expanded and contracted so it influences basically what genes are turned on and how things are expressed.
 Mis-functions with it can lead to cancer.”